 The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group LLC on behalf of the OEB to produce a single efficiency ranking.
 The electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
 In 2016 LPDL was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
 However, in 2017, LPDL's rank improved and was moved to Group 2 which is defined as having actual costs that average 10%-25% below predicted costs.
-LPDL has maintained this Group 2 ranking again in 2022 for a sixth consecutive year.
+LPDL has maintained this Group 2 ranking again in 2023 for a seventh consecutive year.
 Group 2 is considered "more efficient" - in other words, LPDL's costs are better/within the average cost range for distributors in the Province of Ontario.
-In 2022, 56% (30 distributors) of the Ontario distributors were ranked as "more efficient"; 35% (19 distributors) were ranked as "average efficiency"; and 9% (5 distributors) were ranked as "least efficient".
+In 2023, 59% (32 distributors) of the Ontario distributors were ranked as "average efficiency"; and 9% (5 distributors) were ranked as "least efficient".
 LPDL continues to focus on improving cost savings and efficiencies in order to maintain their rank within the "more efficient" group.

-Total Cost per Customer
+• Total Cost per Customer

-Total cost per customer is calculated as the sum of LPDL's capital and operating costs and dividing this cost figure by the total number of customers that LPDL serves.
-The cost performance result for 2022 is \$795/customer which is an 11.2% increase from 2021.
-LPDL's Total Cost per Customer increased due to the number and severity of storms that require extensive repairs/replacement of damaged equipment; replacement of many faulty porcelain switches that failed and/or were identified through increased infrared scanning program; inflationary increases on raw material/equipment specifically transformers; and increased capital expenditures for Bell's Fiber to the Home expansion.
+Total cost per customer is calculated as the sum of LPDL's capital and operating costs divided by the total number of customers that LPDL serves.
+The cost performance result for 2023 is \$893/customer which is a 12.3% increase from 2022.
+LPDL's Total Cost per Customer increased due to distribution system and station maintenance for issues identified through increased inspections and infrared scanning program; inflationary increases on raw material/equipment specifically transformers; and increased capital expenditures for Bell's Fiber to the Home expansion.